Why is it that food always tastes better when you’re camping? Is it the fresh air? Is it eating around a campfire? It is the company you’re with?

-Before you head to the grocery store and pack up your rig, you’ll want to ask yourself a few questions, take inventory, and make a few preparations to ensure you have the right amount of food, all the ingredients and supplies you need, and that your menus will make everyone happy—including you!
+Before you head to the grocery store and pack up your off-road rig for your next adventure, you’ll want to ask yourself a few questions, take inventory, and make a few preparations to ensure you have the right amount of food, all the ingredients and supplies you need, and that your menus will make everyone happy—including you!

-The answer to this question will help determine how many servings you’re going to need for each meal you’ll be preparing.
+The answer to this question will help determine how many servings you’re going to need for each meal you’ll be preparing in your camp kitchen.
 There’s a big difference between bringing enough food for just you and your significant other or for a group of 10.

 When Brad and I camp with a group everyone often takes turns with dinner, breakfast, or both.
 This means there will be at least one night or morning that I’m cooking for everyone, so I make sure to factor that in when I'm calculating how much food I'll need.